Malikstx/3-tiered-Hierarchy-work-in-progress-/README.md

 Im trying to configure a ntp server in the core layer but, besides that the core layer focuses on just routing.

 Network B
-The B network is essentially a mirror of network A. The native vlan is once again 199
+The B network is essentially a mirror of network A. The native vlan is once again 199, vlan 300 and 400 is sales and marketing respectfully. vlan 300 virtual ip is 192.168.0.2 vlan 400 virtual ip is 192.168.1.2
+Sales network is 192.168.0.0 /25
+Marketing network 192.168.1.0 /25
+vlan 10 is management for the WLC